-You’ve probably heard that honeybees in America had a particularly difficult time this winter, with hive losses surpassing 50 percent in some areas.
+You've probably heard that honeybees in America are having a particularly hard time these days.
 Colony collapse disorder or CCD is blamed for doubling or tripling the usual rate of winter hive die-offs, and years into the epidemic, scientists are still scrambling to understand the cause or causes.
 Linkages have been found between CCD and a number of factors, but a single, smoking, bee-killing gun remains elusive.

 Let’s take a look at some of those factors — things that probably aren’t killing honeybees outright, but all of which may be contributing a piece to the puzzle of CCD and the vanishing of the bees.

 Cellphones:One of the earliest explanations for the sudden disappearance of honeybees in 2005 and 2006 was technology.
 By the mid-2000s, nearly everyone was carrying a small electromagnetic transmitter, and cellphone towers were ubiquitous even in many rural landscapes.
 It made sense to wonder if bombarding tiny animals that rely on a highly evolved navigational apparatus with this type of radiation could disorient them.

 While the idea continues to make waves on the Internet, CCD researchers say cellphones or cell towers don’t play a role in colony collapse disorder.

 So when pollinators began dying off in shocking numbers, it made sense to look at some of the new classes of GMO crops.
 So-called Bt Corn, which expresses the toxin produced by the organism Bacillus thuringiensis, was first marketed in 1996 to protect crops from pests like corn rootworm and corn borer.
 By 2000, it was clear that monarch butterflies were being impacted by poisoned pollen that was being carried on the wind and was contaminating critical butterfly food sources like milkweeds.